- Migrants' use of the private rented sector

 - Rent deposit, guarantee or bond schemes: can smooth the path of new tenants into the private rented sector by helping with the problem of finding a deposit or rent in advance.
 They are fairly common and Crisis provide a directory of many of them although some have quite restrictive conditions – serving, for example, only those who are eligible for a full homelessness duty.
 Since the introduction of deposit protection (see below), most schemes now offer bonds or guarantees rather than cash deposits, helping landlords reduce their costs by avoiding deposit protection.

 - House in multiple occupation (HMO) licensing: An HMO is any dwelling with shared facilities occupied by three or more separate households.
 Councils are required by law to license certain categories of HMO in their area and have powers to extend this to include some or all HMOs: the legal aspects are explained here.
 Licensed properties should be regularly inspected and landlords must comply with a range of health and safety measures.
-Advisers should be familiar with any local HMO scheme in area because of the additional protection it provides to residents.
+Advisers should be familiar with any local HMO scheme in area because of the additional protection it provides to residents (see the page on the law and the private rented sector).

 - Other help with deposits and rent in advance: for those who cannot get access to a rent guarantee or bond scheme, or who are covered but now wish to move getting a deposit and rent in advance can prove very difficult.
-Prospective tenants often fall back, expensive credit (‘payday loans’) easily available on many high streets and online.
+Prospective tenants often fall back on expensive credit (‘payday loans’) easily available on many high streets and online.
 Crisis has a useful factsheet (pdf) on some innovative schemes designed to assist people to save for a deposit.
 A local credit union may offer savings products and/or more affordable credit.
-You can find your local credit union here.
 You can find your local credit union here.
 Your local authority might also offer discretionary housing payments to use for deposits: these are mentioned (p.8) in the official guidance on DHPs (pdf).

 There are specific departments or officers in local authorities who have important roles to play in helping private tenants.